 Pizza aficionados and novices agree: the crust is the most important part of the pie.
-A thin crust’s crunch or a deep dish’s satisfying chew is rewarding and memorable when prepared with fresh crusts and dough.
+A thin crust’s crunch or a deep dish’s satisfying chew is rewarding and memorable when pizza is prepared with fresh crusts and dough.

 Numbers Don’t Lie